 Ph.D., Cornell University, 2015

 Comparative politics, African politics, political participation, women and gender

-PSC 123 - Introduction to Comparative Politics
+PSC 123 - Comparative Government and Politics

 PSC 351 - Political Economy of Development

 PSC 400: Field Research Methods